 She holds a Doctor of Ministry degree from Phillips Theological Seminary, a Master of Divinity from the Yale Divinity School, and a Bachelor’s Degree in French and Economics from Butler University.
 She is a graduate of Shortridge High School in Indianapolis, Ind.
 She has been awarded numerous honorary doctorate degrees.

 Dr. Watkins enjoys bike riding and time for personal reflection.
-She makes it a practice to take a full day of Sabbath each week.
+She strives to make it a practice to take a full day of Sabbath each week.